futurelab-school/2025Summer/_pages/home.md

 - Those registered for the 2025 Molecular Foundary Annual Meeting.
 - Professionals,  Postdocs,  Graduate Students,  Undergraduate Students.

+## Invited Speakers
+- Dr. Maria Chan, Argonne National Laboratory\
+- Dr. Amalie Trewartha, Toyota Research Institute
+- Dr. Luis Barroso-Luque, Meta

+* Speaker list to be updated

 All coding activities will have ChatGPT-assisted coding, so no Python or coding mastery is required.

 {% include feature_row id = "feature_row3" %}

 <!-- ## "Readings from our Hosts"
-#  'Learn more thourgh some of the publications from our host!' -->
+#  'Learn more through some of the publications from our host!' -->

 {% include feature_row id="feature_row5" type="center" %}